solana-foundation/developer-content/content/guides/dapps/cash-app.md

 }
 ```

-That wraps up all the functionality we need on the home screen for a cash app
+That wraps up all the functionality we need on the home screen for a Cash App
 clone.
 Now we can move onto the pay screen, which involves transferring funds
 from one user to another.